matts-git/BreezyLIMS/README.md

     project VARCHAR(40) NOT NULL, experiment VARCHAR(40) NOT NULL, sample VARCHAR(40) NOT NULL, result VARCHAR(40) NOT NULL, CONSTRAINT primary_key PRIMARY KEY (index));

-# Task 1: Design pattern and its Use Case Scenario Description.
+# Abstract Document Design Pattern Description

 I have selected the Abstract Document design pattern to apply to the use case of a toy laboratory information management system (LIMS).
 A LIMS is simply a system for managing experimental data.
 The toy LIMS I have submitted enables a user to enter data associated with